isomerpages/gb-assist/pages/solutionrepo/solution2149.md

 ### Description

 A machine that provides an efficient and convenient way of milking animals, with minimal stress on animals.

-### Details of Solution
+### Packages Available

 N.A.